SikoSoft/faces/README.md

 1. **Initialization**: The app loads face-api.js models on startup (may take a few seconds)
 2. **Face Detection**: Each image is analyzed using TinyFaceDetector for real-time face detection
+3. **Visual Processing**:
+   - Canvas API draws green rectangles around detected faces
+   - Original image is overlaid with bounding boxes and confidence scores
+   - Processed image replaces the original in the display
+4. **Data Display**:
+   - **Face Count**: Shows number of detected faces
+   - **Coordinates**: Displays x, y position for each face
+   - **Dimensions**: Shows width × height of each face rectangle
+   - **Confidence**: AI confidence percentage for each detection
-3. **Visual Feedback**:
+5. **Visual Feedback**:
-   - **FACE DETECTED** (Green): At least one face was found in the image
+   - **X FACES DETECTED** (Green): Shows count of detected faces
    - **NO FACE FOUND** (Red): No faces were detected in the image
    - **Detecting faces...** (Blue): AI analysis in progress
    - **Initializing...** (Blue): Loading AI models
-4. **Navigation**: Click "Next Image" to cycle through the image array
+6. **Navigation**: Click "Next Image" to cycle through the image array
-5. **Error Handling**: If model loading fails, a retry option is provided
+7. **Error Handling**: If model loading fails, a retry option is provided

-## Image URLs
+## Dynamic Image Loading

-The application cycles through these three images:
+The application automatically discovers and cycles through **all images** in the `public/img/` directory:

+### Current Images:
+- `according-to-science-jodie-comer-has-the-most-beautiful-v0-tjvnenep5fda1.webp`
+- `amber-heeard-2.avif`
+- `hoodie1.jpg`
-- Amber Heard portrait
+- `posed-woman-with-beautiful-face.jpg`
-- Yael Shelbia portrait
+- `rickspringfield-e1718921304910.webp`

-- Beautiful woman portrait from FreeRangeStock
+### Adding New Images:
+1. Drop any image files into `public/img/`
+2. Run `npm run generate-images` to update the image list
+3. Restart the dev server

+### Supported Formats:
+- JPG/JPEG, PNG, GIF, WebP, SVG, AVIF, BMP

 ## Architecture